thingsinjars/pushbolig/README.md

         }
     }

-*NOTE: Bolig Portal treats any rent.maximum over 14000 as "no maximum limit"*
+*NOTE: Bolig Portal treats any rent.maximum over 14000 as "no maximum limit" so if there is a rent.maximum set, results with a higher rent will be removed before notifications are sent.*

 Scheduling
 ---